kcw36/lmnh_plant_health/README.md

 ## Using the repository

-- These instructions assume you have an RDS instance created for you
+- These instructions assume you have an RDS instance created for you.
     - If you do not, make that first.
-- Each directory as stated above serves a purpose
+- Each directory as stated above serves a purpose.
 - To use this repositoryyou must follow the usage instructions in each directory `README` in order:
     - In AWS:
         - `architecture/database`